 A new improved Canskate program has been designed based on Sport Canada’s Long Term Athlete Development (LTAD) principles.
-New features include a fresh new look.
 The new program includes specific skills that pertain to hockey, ringette, speed skating and figure skating.
 The result is a dynamic new program that prepares all skaters for virtually every ice sport.

 Skate Canada CanSkate Program

 CanSkate is Skate Canada’s flagship learn-to-skate program, designed for beginners of all ages.
 When you sign up for CanSkate you will be in a program that focuses on fun, participation and basic skill development.
 Lessons are given in a group format and led by an NCCP certified professional coach.
 Professional coaches are assisted by trained Program Assistants.
 Coaches make sessions active using teaching aids, music and a wide variety of activities that create a fun environment and promote learning.
 Skaters earn badges and other incentives and progress at their own rate.
 CanSkate is the feeder program to all other Skate Canada Skating Programs.